stanford-centaur/pono/README.md

 * FunctionalTransitionSystem in fts.*
 * RelationalTransitionSystem in rts.*

-For BTOR, we should be able to use the FunctionalTransitionSystem.

 ### Smt-Switch
 Smt-switch is a C++ solver-agnostic API for SMT solvers.
 The main thing to remember is that everything is a pointer.
 Objects might be "typedef-ed" with `using` statements, but they're still `shared_ptr`s.
 Thus, when using a solver or a term, you need to use `->` accesses.